w3security/cli/help/cli-commands/monitor.md

 Specify a package file.

-When testing locally or monitoring a project, you can specify the file that Snyk should inspect for package information.
-When the file is not specified, Snyk tries to detect the appropriate file for your project.
+When testing locally or monitoring a project, you can specify the file that w3security should inspect for package information.
+When the file is not specified, w3security tries to detect the appropriate file for your project.

 ### `--package-manager=<PACKAGE_MANAGER_NAME>`

 Specify the name of the package manager when the filename specified with the `--file=<FILE>` option is not standard.
-This allows Snyk to find the file.
+This allows w3security to find the file.

 Example: `$ w3security monitor --file=req.txt --package-manager=pip`